 - want to know more about what bullying looks like

 - want to understand the effects of bullying behaviour

 - want to know ways that you can help your child.

 Bullying occurs when words or actions are repeatedly used to harm someone’s wellbeing.
 While there are times we can accidentally say or do things that are hurtful, it’s important to understand that bullying is deliberate behaviour.
 It’s done on purpose to make a person feel intimidated, threatened or powerless and is often ongoing.

-Unfortunately, bullying can be common in the teenage years, particularly at school.
+Unfortunately, teen bullying can be common, particularly at school.
 But it can happen almost anywhere such as the workplace, at home and online.

 Why do people bully?

 There are many different things that can influence a person to bully others.
 Some common reasons include:

 - to deal with self-esteem and confidence issues.